| |

 -

-employer's plan to another employer plan or to an IRA.
+plan to another employer plan or to an IRA.
+One benefit

-One benefit of this method is that no federal income tax
+of this method is that no federal income tax will be

 -